Wisconsin public hunting land and wildlife areas

 Habitat: Mile-long wooded sand spit with beaches.

-Peats Lake Unit- Green Bay West Shores-Size: 190 acres, all state-owned.
+Peats Lake Unit- Green Bay West Shores-Size: 190 acres, all state-owned. - map

 Location: 1 mile North of Green Bay east of Hwy.
 41.